MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 # Anchor a guide in the Dynamics 365 Guides HoloLens app (for operators)

-The first thing you see when you open a guide is the anchoring instructions for the guide.
+The first thing you see when you open a guide in Microsoft Dynamics 365 Guides is the anchoring instructions for the guide.
 For example, if the guide is anchored with a QR code, you'll see the following screen.

 ![Scan QR Code Anchor page](media/qr-code-scan.PNG "Scan QR Code Anchor page")